 Government securities in foreign ownership: relevant property trusts and FOTRA gilts

-Where, immediately before the chargeable event concerned, FOTRA gilts (IHTM04291) are comprised in a settlement in which no qualifying interest in possession subsists, the securities will be excluded from the IHT charge on the event if it is shown that
+Where, immediately before the chargeable event concerned, FOTRA gilts (IHTM04291) are comprised in a settlement in which no qualifying interest in possession subsists, the securities will be excluded from the Inheritance Tax charge on the event if it is shown that

 The conditions require careful consideration.
 They refer to